percona/pmm/README.md

 docker run --rm -v $(pwd):/docs -p 8000:8000 perconalab/pmm-doc-md mkdocs serve -t material --dev-addr=0.0.0.0:8000
 ```

-and point your browser to [http://localhost:8000](http://localhost:8000).
+Wait until you see `INFO    -  Start detecting changes` then point your browser to [http://0.0.0.0:8000](http://0.0.0.0:8000).

+### Without Docker

-If you prefer not to use Docker, you'll have to install MkDocs and all its dependencies.
+*If you don't use Docker, you must install MkDocs and all its dependencies.*

 1. Install [Python 3](https://www.python.org/downloads/)